JSS International School, Jumeirah Village Circle

-Our sister site, WhichSchoolAdvisor.com continues to receive mixed feedback from parents, from the extremely positive to mixed feelings in their recommendations.
-To some degree this is understandable for a school trying to blend the best from East and West, and its mixed EYFS, Canadian and ICSE curriculum by phase and the strong demands of Indian families for academic success.
+Our sister site, WhichSchoolAdvisor.com continues to receive mixed feedback from parents and students, from the extremely positive to mixed feelings in their recommendations.
+To some degree this is understandable given its mixed EYFS, Canadian and ICSE curriculum by phase and the strong demands of Indian families for academic success.

-Notwithstanding the move to a new purpose built school, do not expect the bells and whistles of Tier 1 schools, but on its own terms this is a school of which parents, teachers and students can feel very proud – and one, with the ongoing investment of the community, the clear passion of its students and the continuing support of the JSS Mahavidyapeetha Trust, can continue to go from strength to strength.Go to the FULL REVIEW on WhichSchoolAdvisor.com
+Notwithstanding the move to a new purpose built school, do not expect the bells and whistles of Tier 1 schools.
+On its own terms, however, JSS International School Dubai is one of which parents, teachers and students can feel very proud.
+It’s also one, with the ongoing investment of the community, the clear passion of its students and the continuing support of the JSS Mahavidyapeetha Trust, that we believe should have Very Good school status within its sights.